seraogianluca/GIAR/docs/UserManual.md

 ### 2.3 Adding Game

-For register a new game click on `Insert New Game` on the left section.
+To register a new game click on `Insert New Game` on the left section.
 Complete the form.
 Enter the name, release date, description, platforms, genres and developers.

 ![Adding Player](./resources/admin-newGame.gif)